 This offers an interesting dimension to the MLE: if structures rooted in the concept of anger correspond with those of dynamics we get another CM: INTENSE DYNAMICS ARE ANGER.
 When recording guitars for track no. 9 the producer requests an ill-tempered guitar; an MLE that reflects sound and dynamics, and in all probability the playing style as well: "We need some irascible, easily igniting guitar in the background there."
-198 If dynamics can be explained in the same way as anger (based on possible shared spaces within the source domains of anger, energy, temperature, etc.), and if fire and dangerous animals can explain anger, could it be that the same source domains are in play when describing musical dynamics?
+If dynamics can be explained in the same way as anger (based on possible shared spaces within the source domains of anger, energy, temperature, etc.), and if fire and dangerous animals can explain anger, could it be that the same source domains are in play when describing musical dynamics?

-The producer supports the image of dynamics as some kind of construction work when he says: "We don't have to walk into the trap of always having to build it up when moving towards the chorus, it is so obvious, so when we are to move over that bridge it can be even more down - then gradually up."199 When referring to dynamics as DOWN or UP the participants are normally commenting on volume and density, but from the point of view of metaphor dynamics assume a spatial-directional quality: Less, or decreasing, volume/density is DOWN, and more, or ascending, is UP, thus creating the CM: INTENSIFYING DYNAMICS ARE UP and LESSENING DYNAMICS ARE DOWN.
+The producer supports the image of dynamics as some kind of construction work when he says: "We don't have to walk into the trap of always having to build it up when moving towards the chorus, it is so obvious, so when we are to move over that bridge it can be even more down - then gradually up."
+When referring to dynamics as DOWN or UP the participants are normally commenting on volume and density, but from the point of view of metaphor dynamics assume a spatial-directional quality: Less, or decreasing, volume/density is DOWN, and more, or ascending, is UP, thus creating the CM: INTENSIFYING DYNAMICS ARE UP and LESSENING DYNAMICS ARE DOWN.
 This is also reflected when working on track no. 8.
-P: "Why don't all of you think a rising intensity all the way?" and, "The dynamics were fine at the start, then they fell a bit (...),"200 which shows that changes in dynamics are perceived as a RISE or a FALL, implying that dynamics are not a constant - located UP or DOWN - but that they have a DOWNWARD or UPWARD movement.
+P: "Why don't all of you think a rising intensity all the way?" and, "The dynamics are perceived as a RISE or a FALL, implying that dynamics are not a constant - located UP or DOWN - but that they have a DOWNWARD or UPWARD movement.
 The idea of LESS or MORE strengthens